oddbird/susy/docs/source/demos/magic.html.md

     }

 The longhand can be useful
-if you have other opperations to perform inside the breakpoint.
+if you have other operations to perform inside the breakpoint.
 In our case, we can move on to laying out our 12-column grid.

 [breakpoint]: http://susy.oddbird.net/guides/reference/#ref-media-layouts